oconnor663/jacko.io/posts/object_soup.md

 we can avoid aliasing Bob by going through Alice's friends list to modify him:[^many_to_many]

-[^many_to_many]: The uniqueness rule means we can't use mutable references for
+[^many_to_many]: This is worth a shot, but the uniqueness rule means we can't
-    many-to-many relationships, so we definitely can't make object soup out of them in general.
+    use mutable references for many-to-many relationships, so we definitely can't make object soup out of them in general.

 ```rust
 alice.add_friend(&mut bob);
 alice.friends[0].add_friend(&mut alice);
 ```

-But we'll still get an error about aliasing Alice:
+But we still get an error about aliasing Alice:

 ```
 error[E0499]: cannot borrow `alice` as mutable more than once at a time